-Solar Permitting for Minnesota Municipalities
+Solar Permitting for Illinois Municipalities

 When a home or business owner makes the decision to install solar, the process begins in earnest for the solar installer.
-A Minnesota municipality can help reduce the cost of solar development for homeowners and for the City by setting clear and predictable standards for the permitting and inspection process.
-The Solar America Board of Code and Standards (Solar ABCS) developed a model permitting process based on thousands of installations across the nation and years of data collection and research.
-The model process is the national best practice that local governments across the nation adapt to their community circumstances.
-The Minnesota Dept. of Labor and Industry has adopted these best practices for electric permits and inspections, and provides a solar permitting guidance page for all electric code officials across the state.
+An Illinois municipality can help reduce the cost of solar development by setting clear and predictable standards for the permitting and inspection process.
+Making the permit and inspection process transparent and predictable to contractors saves time for both contractors and municipalities.
+The Solar America Board of Code and Standards (Solar ABCS) developed a set of permitting principals and standards for permitting solar installations based on thousands of installations across the nation and years of data collection and research.
+These standards are the national best practices that local governments across the nation adapt to their community circumstances.

-However, permitting in a rural city will look different than the process in the City of Saint Paul.
+However, a one-size-fits-all approach does not work for solar permitting in Illinois municipalities.
+Communities of different sizes have different processes.
+Permitting in a rural city will look different than the process in the City of Chicago.
 Cities of similar size have distinct characteristics in their building stock that call for different approaches to permitting.
-However, all municipalities use an identical Minnesota building code standard, and should rely on the same principals and standards to make the permitting process transparent, predictable, and based on the best evidence and research.
+However, most Illinois municipalities use a building code standard based on the State code, and should rely on the same principals and standards to make the permitting process transparent, predictable, and based on the best evidence and research.
 With a new and evolving technology such as solar energy, local governments should clarify the technical and administrative processes so permit staff have a roadmap for dealing with technology and installation practices for which they might be unfamiliar.
-Principles for solar-ready permitting include practices that: